ShipHawk/shiphawk-ruby/README.md

 # create a product

 # NOTE: In order to create a product, we first need a Category to store it in and our account_id
-categories = ShipHawk::Categories.find_all
+all_categories = ShipHawk::Categories.find_all
-category = categories.first.category
+category = all_categories.categories.first.category
 account_id = categories.account_id

 #if you don't have any categories, you can create one like this: